 The Office for the Vice Chancellor of Research provides guidelines for academic integrity in teaching, research, service, coursework, research and publication, as well as information on intellectual property.
 The Graduate College Handbook of Policy and Requirements for Students, Faculty and Staff outlines several resources on academic integrity and intellectual property.
 The Policy & Procedures on Academic Integrity in Research & Publication from the Office of the Vice President for Academic Affairs articulates official University policy on academic integrity in research and publication and describes procedures for impartial fact-finding and fair adjudication of allegations of academic misconduct.
 The Academic Staff Handbook Chapter 5: Research and Teaching provides guidelines from the University of Illinois at Urbana-Champaign faculty senate related to activities involved in teaching, in acquiring and using data in the course of conducting research, in authoring scholarly publications, and in interacting professionally with other individuals on this campus and elsewhere.

 Plagiarism is using others' ideas and/or words without clearly acknowledging the source of that information.
-It may be intentional (e.g., copying or purchasing papers from an online source) or unintentional (e.g., failing to give credit for an author's ideas that you have paraphrased or summarized in your own words).
+Students may plagiarize very deliberately (e.g., copying or purchasing papers from an online source), or they may not realize what they are doing, which is sometimes the case when students fail to give credit for authors' ideas that they have paraphrased or summarized in their own words.
+(In accordance with Article 1, Section 4(d) of the student code, however, the sanctions are the same regardless of a student's awareness of the infraction.)
 The Office of the Vice Chancellor for Research also provides guidelines for University of Illinois students.

 Plagiarism is dishonest and prevents instructors from being able to assess students' authentic strengths and weaknesses and thereby help students to improve.
 It is crippling to your intellectual progress as it interferes with your ability to trust your own thinking, and it constipates future creative thinking.
 It is also an infraction of academic integrity and could result in expulsion from the university.
 The University of Illinois student code defines all types of plagiarism: Article 1, Section 4(d) of the student code.